deneraraujo/pdi-bigquery/README.md

 ## Installing the plugin

-You now have a ZIP file in assemblies/plugin/target/ unpack this in to your PENTAHO_HOME/design-tools/data-integration/plugins folder.
+You now have a ZIP file in target/ folder.
+Unpack this in to your PENTAHO_HOME/design-tools/data-integration/plugins folder.

 ## Samples